Lixie-Labs/emotiscope-site/app_tour.md

 Neutral Mode does nothing, but it does nothing *really well*.
 For occasions where you want a beautiful light bar that *doesn't* react to sound, Neutral Mode allows you to customize the colors without listening to music.

+# the **indicator lamp**

+Emotiscope has a mellow yellow LED on the front, that does only three things:

+- **Dim, steady** - Emotiscope is connect to WiFi and ready for use
+- **Bright, steady** - You're interacting with Emotiscope through the app or touch
+- **Flashing** - No WiFi connection available

 # room **calibration**

 Emotiscope can adapt to different acoustic environments by sampling the background noise.
 With no music playing, hit the Remove Background Noise button and one second later Emotiscope will stop responding to ambient stimuli like air conditioners or urban traffic.